 Emotionally engage your students by helping them get to know you and their classmates better.
 Customize badge ribbons with a wide assortment of positive characteristics, such as Life of the Party or Proud Computer Geek.
 Have each student wear these ribbons during class by attaching them to their shirt.
 (Don’t forget to wear ribbons that describe you.)
 By using these descriptive ribbons, your students will emotionally connect to you and their classmates as they see (literally) how much you all have in common.

 Students will have a positive attitude toward learning when you make it fun.
 Use paper inserts to play trivia and other games with your students.
 While you are at it, why not throw in some friendly competition with spelling bees and other contests.
-Don’t forget to pass out Achievement Ribbons so your students will always remember the fun they had in your class.
+Don’t forget to pass out Prize Ribbons so your students will always remember the fun they had in your class.

 What engagement strategies have worked for you?
 Share them in a comment so other educators can benefit from your expertise.

 Improve Performance Through Student Engagement

 No matter if you are teaching online or in person, keeping your students engaged in the learning process will improve their school performance.
 They will earn better grades, score higher on tests and graduate on time.
 So what are you waiting for?
 Put custom name tags, ribbons, plaques and signs to work for you so your students will reach their potential.